Sidmouth Croquet Club

 6.3.6 An ex-officio member nominated from among themselves by the Directors of Fortfield Events Limited

 6.3.7.
-The Chairman of each sporting section and the Secretary of Non-Playing/Social section. (elected by members of that section as at rule 6.12)
+The Chairman of each sporting section and the Chair of the Non- Playing/Social section. (elected by members of that section as at rule 6.11)

 6.3.8 Two ex-officio members, nominated from among themselves by the Ground Trustees of the Sidmouth Cricket Ground who must themselves be members of the Club.